Key points about febrile seizures

 If my child has had one febrile seizure will they have another?

-If your child starts a second seizure before waking from the first one you should dial 111 within New Zealand (use the appropriate emergency number in other countries) for urgent medical help.
+If your child starts a second seizure before waking from the first one, you should dial 111 within New Zealand (use the appropriate emergency number in other countries) for urgent medical help.

-About 1 in 3 children who have had 1 febrile seizure will have another one with another fever.
-This is more likely to happen if there are other people in your family who have had febrile seizures.
+About 1 in 3 tamariki who have had 1 febrile seizure will have another one with another fever.
+This is more likely to happen if there are other people in your whānau (family) who have had febrile seizures.
 The risk decreases as your child gets older.

 Will my child develop epilepsy after a febrile seizure?

 Febrile seizures are not a form of epilepsy and do not cause epilepsy.
 The risk of any child developing epilepsy is 1 in 200.
-The risk is slightly higher (1 in 100) for children who have had a febrile seizure.
-This is because they have genes which make epilepsy more likely.
-The chance of a child developing epilepsy is higher again (less than 15 in 100) if:
+The risk is slightly higher (1 in 100) for tamariki who have had a febrile seizure.

-• a child has developmental delay
+- a child has developmental delay

-• the febrile seizure lasted longer than 15 minutes or involved one side of the body or there was more than one seizure in the first illness
+- the febrile seizure lasted longer than 15 minutes or involved one side of the body or there was more than one seizure in the first illness

-• there are other people in the family who have epilepsy
+- there are other people in the whānau who have epilepsy

 How are febrile seizures treated?